 The 1960 play about a contentious election, varied candidates and rocky marriages was revived by producer Jeffrey Richards in 2000, under the title Gore Vidal's The Best Man, in the season when George W. Bush and Al Gore were running against each other for the job of U.S. President.

+Michael Wilson (Off-Broadway's current The Milk Train Doesn't Stop Here Anymore, The Orphans' Home Cycle) will direct.
+Casting and more production information will be announced later.
 The Best Man originally ran on Broadway in March 1960 and was nominated for six Tony Awards including Best Play.
 Melvyn Douglas, portraying candidate William Russell, a former secretary of state, won the Tony Award for his work.
 The production ran for 521 performances.

 Gore Vidal's The Best Man last played on Broadway in fall 2000 starring Elizabeth Ashley, Charles Durning, Christine Ebersole, Spalding Gray, Michael Learned, Chris Noth, Mark Blum, Jonathan Hadary and Jordan Lage.
 The production was honored with the Drama Desk and Outer Critics Circle Awards for Outstanding Revival of a Play.